creative-connections/Bodylight-docs/tutorial/advanced11editor.md

 # Advanced Editor {num=11}

-In this step we will open existing project created in Basic Tutorial.
+In this step we will open existing project created in Basic Tutorial and create a new empty page.

 ## Open Bodylight-Editor